nasa-jpl/ION-DTN/gh-pages/docs/ION-Coding-Guide.md

 ### C11/C18 Features in Use

-* **Atomic operations** — used for lock-free reference counting (semaphore management) and lock-free statistics counters (BP and LTP tally deltas).
-The portable header `ici/include/ion_atomic.h` provides the abstraction: on C11/C18 compilers it includes `<stdatomic.h>` directly; on C99 compilers (GCC 4.7+ or Clang) it falls back to the `__atomic` built-in functions, which provide the same lock-free guarantees without requiring C11 language support.
+* **Atomic operations** — used for lock-free reference counting (semaphore management), lock-free statistics counters (BP and LTP tally deltas), daemon shutdown flags, and inter-process semaphore table state in shared memory.
+See the **Atomic Operations** section below for the portable abstraction, the dual-zone architecture, and the three-tier fallback chain.

 ### C99 Features Used Throughout